Pope Damasus I: Jerome, the Vulgate and the Canon

-Pope Damasus appointed Jerome as his confidential secretary.
+Pope Damasus appointed Jerome of Stridon as his confidential secretary.
 Invited to Rome originally to a synod of 382 convened to end the schism of Antioch, he made himself indispensable to the pope, and took a prominent place in his councils.
 Jerome spent three years (382–385) in Rome in close intercourse with Pope Damasus and the leading Christians.
-Writing in 409, Jerome remarked, "A great many years ago when I was helping Damasus, bishop of Rome with his ecclesiastical correspondence, and writing his answers to the questions referred to him by the councils of the east and west..."
+Writing in 409, Jerome remarked: "A great many years ago when I was helping Damasus, bishop of Rome with his ecclesiastical correspondence, and writing his answers to the questions referred to him by the councils of the east and west..."